 If you’re interested in more about my experience with the Moonlander, check out other related posts:

 I tested my typing speed with my previous keyboard before switching to the Moonlander and found to be consistently in the 80s range, with my best speed at 88 words per minute (wpm).
 With less than 8 hours clocked in Epistory, I was able to get back up to 71 wpm.
-(The 37 wpm score is an outlier; I got distracted and didn’t actually complete that test.)
+(I blocked out an outlying score since I got distracted and didn’t actually complete that test.)

 - I’ve played the game for less than 8 hours, and most of that time has been spent in the Arena.
 Story mode may provide a different experience.
 I’ll update this if needed as I progress in the story.

 - The enemies in the game are bugs.
 Tiny bugs, flying bugs, fat bugs, slithery bugs, spiders of the meaty and spindly sort, all sorts of creepy crawlies.
 If you have an issue with bugs, I’d probably find a different typing game or training program to get used to the ortholinear layout.

 Though I keep getting the movement controls confused, I’m enjoying the game, and I like that the main character is female.
 It’s an actual game, so you explore a map, unlock new skills and powers, get lost, and follow a story.
 Though the game is fun, a few hours in, I found myself wishing I could do less game stuff and more typing practice.
 Then I found the Arena, which is basically fighting a horde of enemies by typing words of varying length and difficulty to defeat them.